n7s/font-ci-templates/README.md

 When applicable rename .dot to . and drop at the root of your project folder.
 (Or in the expected workflow subfolder).
 Adjust internal variables as necessary.

-There are surely ways to improve the toolchain installation phase, and make things faster with pre-build profiles (docker containers or similar), caching, etc.
+There are ways to improve the toolchain installation phase, and make things faster with pre-build profiles (docker containers or similar), caching, etc.

-More on that later on.
+See (docker howto)[containers/howto.txt].

 Enjoy.